lika85456/multiverse/README.md

 pnpm sst deploy # (--stage prod) if you are deploying to the prod stage
 ```

 NOTE: First deploy is usually longer (~10-15 minutes).
 Subsequent deploys are faster (~5 minutes).
-When first using the deployed application, it might be a little bit slower, since the application is starting up and it's not cached.
+When first using the
+deployed application, it might be a little bit slower, since the application is starting up and it's not cached.

 ### Common issues
 Some of the most common issues encountered during the development and deployment of the application are listed below.

+#### Deployed application throws 504 error
+- don't panic, it's just the application starting up
+- try to refresh the page or switch to another page (/login, /pricing)
+- if the problem persists, close the tab and open the application in a new tab
+- otherwise check the logs in the AWS CloudWatch for the Next.js server lambda

 #### Provider not working correctly
 - check if the domain is authorized in the provider
 - check your credentials for the problematic provider

 #### Application not working correctly
-- check the `NODE_ENV` key in the `.env` file
+- check the `NODE_ENV` variable in the `.env` file (might be set to `development` instead of `production`)
 - double-check the environment variables

 #### Authentication fails
-- check the `NEXTAUTH_URL` key in the `apps/multiverse-ui/.env` file
+- check the `NEXTAUTH_URL` variable in the `.env` file
-- check the `MONGODB_URI` key in the `apps/multiverse-ui/.env` file
+- check the `MONGODB_URI` variable in the `.env` file
 - check if the identity you are using (email address to send email from/to) is verified in the SES
 - check your credentials for the problematic providers